quocanhto85/Object-based-Visual-SLAM/README.md

    pip install pandas numpy matplotlib opencv-python tabulate
    ```

+3. **Run the analysis**

- Finally, you are ready to explore the notebook, if you want to re-run all cells, just hit the button `Run All`.
-The analytical findings are summarised in the accompanying report (`Object_Based_VSLAM_Data_Analysis.pdf`) in this repo.
+ Finally, you are ready to explore the notebook.
+To re-run all cells, simply click the `Run All`.
+The analytical findings are summarised in the accompanying report         (`Object_Based_VSLAM_Data_Analysis.pdf`) included in this repository.